arielgabbay/tau-0368.3539/README.md

 ./scripts/run.sh
 ```

 This will run the `nginx` container and **all** the server instances from the `nginx` directory in this project; this is to be run on the host machine.
-Support for several hosts for the servers can be added to the `prepare.py` script.

-Furthermore, as each server instance can hold several connections simultaneously (if required), the `prepare.py` script specifies how many server instances to run per group and how many listening processes to require of each server; to change this, modify the script.
+To run different server instances on different hosts, run only `./scripts/run_nginx.sh`, and take the commands needed for each stage from `scripts/run_servers.sh`, running them where needed.

 To build the server binary manually for testing, run